4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 When a server requests the installation of a managed app from the App Store, if the app was not purchased using App Assignment (that is, if the original `InstallApplication` request’s `Options` dictionary contained a `PurchaseMethod` value of 0), the app “belongs” to the iTunes account that is used at the time the app is installed.
 Paid apps require the server to send in a Volume Purchasing Program (VPP) redemption code that purchases the app for the end user.
 For more information on VPP, go to [http://www.apple.com/business/vpp/](http://www.apple.com/business/vpp/).

-The OS X MDM client does not support managed applications.
+The macOS MDM client does not support managed applications.
 However, it does support the parts of the `InstallApplication`, `InstallMedia`, and `InviteToProgram` MDM commands related to VPP enrollment and installation.